gowalla-archive/chronologic/README.md

 of users and tons of messages, it'll still be pretty fast to get the recent events for each user.

-[Pull on Demand model, vs. Push on Change model]

-TODO: more detail about how the storage works, benchmarks
+TODO: more detail about how the storage works, benchmarks, idempotence, Pull on Demand vs. Push on Change model

 Installation & Configuration